CE Sabadell FC: 18 years outside of professional leagues

+Return to second tier and Japanese takeover

 In the 2010–11 season, Sabadell, managed by Lluís Carreras, won its group in the regular season.
-In the playoffs, the team drew both games against SD Eibar, but was eventually promoted on the away goals rule following the 1–1 score at the Ipurua Municipal Stadium with Marc Fernández scoring the historic goal, returning to the professional divisions after 18 years.
+In the playoffs, the team drew both games against SD Eibar, but was eventually promoted on the away goals rule following the 1–1 score at the Ipurua Municipal Stadium with Marc Fernández scoring the goal, returning to the professional divisions after 18 years.
 Three young players who were loaned by other Catalan clubs, winger Isaac Cuenca, midfielder Juanjo Ciércoles and striker Hiroshi Ibusuki, had a big impact in the successful campaign.
 It was the second promotion for goalkeeper David de Navas, who signed for the club when it was in the fourth tier in 2007.

 Sabadell struggled in their return to the second level finishing in 19th place, being the first side in the relegation zone.
 However, they were spared when Villarreal CF dropped down a division in the top flight, which led to the automatic relegation of its reserve team Villarreal CF B. Sabadell finished second level as 16th in 2012–13 season, with Carreras departing at the end of the campaign.
 Manu Lanzarote, who finished the league with 14 goals and 11 assists in 37 games, also left the club and was signed by RCD Espanyol.
 The announcement was made four months before the end of the season.

 In the summer of 2013, the Japanese owners signed Sotan Tanabe and made an agreement with FC Tokyo.
 A pre-season tour was made in Japan, even playing a friendly against FC Tokyo in the Ajinomoto Field Nishigaoka which ended in a 2–2 draw.
-Businessman Keisuke Sakamoto, who had bought the club one year before, was named president on 30 July 2013 replacing Joan Soteras, who had achieved two promotions in his seven years in front of the club.
+Businessman Keisuke Sakamoto, who had bought the club one year before, was named president on 30 July 2013 replacing Joan Soteras, who had achieved two promotions in his seven years in control of the club.
 The season started badly, with new manager Javi Salamero sacked in November.
 He was replaced by his assistant, Miquel Olmo, and the team finished the season in 10th place, the best final position in the second tier since 1992.
 Aníbal Zurdo scored 18 league goals and was signed by Mexican side Cruz Azul.

 The following season was much more difficult, with Olmo sacked in November and his successor Álex García winning only one of his nine league games in charge.
-Although the team improved with the appointment of Juan Carlos Mandiá and the return of Aníbal Zurdo on loan, Sabadell finished in the 21st place and was relegated to the third level after 4 years.
+Although the team improved with the appointment of Juan Carlos Mandiá and the return of Aníbal Zurdo on loan, Sabadell finished 21st and was relegated to the third level after 4 years.